cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture24.md

 {cite:ts}`tester_thermodynamics_1997`, Ch.
 8.5, 9.7, 9.1, 9.2

+## Goals for Today's Lecture
+- Why is it insufficient to calculate the chemical potential with respect to a reference state at $P=0$?
+- What is the fugacity, and what does it conceptually represent?
+- How do interactions within a system affect the fugacity?

 ## Single-component phase equilibrium: defining fugacity

 We have now described departures from ideality with respect to the $PVT$